 A good posture on your left hand will allow you to learn easily the positions, it will make shifting easier, and can prevents tendinitis.

-In the first 4 positions, your thumb is ALWAYS under the 2nd finger.
+In the first 4 positions, it is recommended to keep your thumb under the 2nd finger.

 When you start practicing octaves, begin with 5 mins a day (or twice a day) in order to build muscles without hurting yourself.
-Slowly increase your time of practice, but never practice in pain or without good arches.
+Slowly increase your time of practice, but never practice in pain or for a long period of time without good arches.
+Be patient!